algorandfoundation/algokit-utils-py/docs/source/index.md

 To retrieve the current debug state you can use `debug` property.

-This will turn on things like automatic tracing, more verbose logging and [advanced debugging](capabilities/debugger).
-It's likely this option will result in extra HTTP calls to algod os worth being careful when it's turned on.
+This will turn on things like automatic tracing, more verbose logging and [advanced debugging](capabilities/debugging).
+It's likely this option will result in extra HTTP calls to algod and it's worth being careful when it's turned on.

 (capabilities)=